-- By June 30, 2014, establish consistent baselines for measuring progress on increased employment of transition-age students; establish goals for annual progress. - By June 30, 2014, establish a baseline for measuring how many students with disabilities have at least one paid job before graduation; establish goals for annual progress.
+By June 30, 2014 establish consistent baselines for measuring progress on increased employment of transition-age students; establish goals for annual progress.

+- By June 30, 2014 establish a baseline for measuring how many students with disabilities have at least one paid job before graduation; establish goals for annual progress. - By June 30, 2015 and each subsequent year, there will be a minimum of 20 additional schools per year adopting evidence-based practices that result in integrated competitive employment outcomes.